All student assessments must be objective and fair.

 An objective and fair assessment takes into account the individual needs and circumstances of the student, while providing a consistent standard to be met.
 All students are individuals with different needs and abilities and should be treated as such.

 A key feature of assessment will be the facilitation of reasonable adjustments when required.
 All environments will have a responsibility to provide reasonable adjustments for students.
 This will be the responsibility of the AEI, with their practice learning partners, to manage.
-If a student has not been given the right adjustments to remove barriers to their learning, this may lead to unfair assessments and affect their ability to complete the course.
+If a student has not been given the right adjustments to remove barriers to their learning, this may lead to unfair assessments and affect their ability to complete the programme.

-Practice assessors have a responsibility only to ‘pass’ or recommend a student for progression when this is supported by evidence.
+Assessors have a responsibility only to ‘pass’ or recommend a student for progression when this is supported by evidence.

 A fair assessment is transparent.
 It is evidenced based, and supported by clear and reliable documentation, and includes a variety of viewpoints.
 The student is communicated with appropriately and in a timely way about what the decision is, and clear reasons are given for the decision.

 The AEI, with its practice learning partners, is responsible for ensuring that assessments are fair, objective and evidence based.
-They do this by ensuring that practice assessors meet our standards, and through audits of student learning and assessment.
+They do this by ensuring that assessors meet our standards, and through audits of student learning and assessment.

 What to do if the evidence is not considered fair and reliable, or due process has not been followed